5 Tips On How to Talk to Your Parents About Senior Living

 - Have a specific agenda and assignments ready for each family member.

 - Have facts and observations ready to discuss.

-- Do not talk over one another and make sure to listen!
+- Do not talk over anyone and be sure to actively listen.

 - Do not have the conversation at a family function or holiday setting.